lbryio/lbry.com/content/faq/phone.md

 ## Why we ask

-LBRY controls [millions of credits](/faq/credit-policy) that it wants to get into the hands of content creators and content consumers.
+LBRY controls [Millions of Credits](/faq/credit-policy) that it wants to get into the hands of content creators and content consumers.

 Unfortunately, when running a rewards program, people may abuse it.